diskoverdata/diskover-docs/source_files/software_update_linux.md

 🔴 &nbsp;Set proper file systems permissions on Diskover files:
 ```
+CentOS/RedHat:
 chown -R nginx:nginx /var/www/diskover-web
 chmod 660 /var/www/diskover-web/public/*.txt
 chmod 660 /var/www/diskover-web/public/tasks/*.json
 ```
+>Note: For Ubuntu, use www-data user instead of nginx.

 🔴 &nbsp;Check your config files are not missing any new settings:
 >Important: Refer to [changelog](https://docs.diskoverdata.com/diskover_changelogs/) for any new breaking config changes.
 Changes are also in CHANGELOG.md files in diskover and diskover-web directories.